-INMR visits this installation and also the related conductor and hardware test facility at the nearby Institut de recherche (IREQ).
+In 2017, INMR visited this installation and also the related conductor and hardware test facility at the nearby Institut de recherche (IREQ).

 Hydro-Québec’s transmission system consists of over 34,000 km of lines of which about a third operate at 735/765 kV.
 Indeed, this was the first network in the world to rely so extensively on 735 kV lines to link hydroelectric power in the province’s distant northeast with key demand centers in Montréal and Québec City.

 Given the vast scale of this power grid and the typically severe wintry conditions to which it is exposed, testing different conductors and related line hardware such as dampers and spacers has always been a priority.
 In the past, this work was performed at a facility located on the windy Magdalen Islands at the mouth of the St. Lawrence River.
 Then, in 1991, testing was relocated to a special line in Varennes, only minutes from Hydro-Québec’s major research and testing institute.